rsm-gh/akbl/README.md

 ### If my computer is not supported, what can I do?

-Check if there's a bug concerning your computer model on GitHub, and if it doesn't exist, create one:
+Check if there's a bug concerning your computer model, and if it doesn't exist, create one:

   1. Set the title of the bug as: "Add support to <computer model>"
   2. Fill the general information of the bug (GNU/Linux distribution, python version, etc...)